-81 See e.g. Reply Comments of Free Press, In the Matter of A National Broadband Plan for Our Future, GN Docket No. 09-51, pp. 37, n.
+77 See e.g. Reply Comments of Free Press, In the Matter of A National Broadband Plan for Our Future, GN Docket No. 09-51, pp. 37, n.
 89, 35-53 (July 21, 2009) ("NBP Reply Comments"); Comments of Free Press, In the Matter of Inquiry Concerning the Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Act of 1996, as Amended by the Broadband Data Improvement Act, A National Broadband Plan for Our Future, GN Docket Nos.
 09-137, 09-51, pp. 17-54 (Sept.
-4, 2009) ("706 Comments"); Reply Comments of Free Press, In the Matter of Inquiry Concerning the Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timelv Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Act of 1996, as Amended by the Broadband Data Improvement Act, A National Broadband Plan for Our Future, GN Docket Nos.
+4, 2009) ("706 Comments"); Reply Comments of Free Press, In the Matter of Inquiry Concerning the Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Act of 1996, as Amended by the Broadband Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Act of 1996, as Amended by the Broadband Data Improvement Act, A National Broadband Plan for Our Future, GN Docket Nos.
 09-137, 09-51, pp. 9-11 (Oct.
-2, 2009); Comments of Free Press, In the Matter of Inquiry Concerning the Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Act of 1996, as Amended by the Broadband Data Improvement Act, A National Broadband Plan for Our Future, International Comparison and Survey Requirements in the Broadband Data Improvement Act, GN Docket Nos.
-09-137, 09-51, 09-47, pp. 4-6 (Dec.
-4, 2009).

-recognized this lack of broadband competition.86 The indisputable fact is that consumers currently have at best two choices for broadband Internet access service.
+2, 2009); Comments of Free Press, In the Matter of Inquiry Concerning the Deployment of Advanced Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunications Capability to All Americans in a Reasonable and Timely Fashion, and Possible Steps to Accelerate Such Deployment Pursuant to Section 706 of the Telecommunicatio the National Broadband Plan team have all recognized this lack of broadband competition.82 The indisputable fact is that consumers currently have at best two choices for broadband Internet access service.

-In the Notice, when discussing "the current adequacy of competition", the Commission offers a single line to sum up opponents' position that the market is "sufficiently competitive."87 A bold claim to be sure, given basic well-understood marketplace reality; so what lies beneath this claim?
-The citation is to a 2008 Harvard Law Review article by Daniel F. Spulber & Christopher S. Yoo.88 The paper focuses on the topic of open access regulation, despite a deliberate attempt to confuse that regulatory issue with Network Neutrality.89 Nonetheless, we have followed the citations used within the Spulber/Yoo paper to argue that a competitive market exists, and would like to make the Commission aware just how flimsy these arguments are.
+In the Notice, when discussing "the current adequacy of competition", the Commission offers a single line to sum up opponents' position that the market is "sufficiently competitive."83 A bold claim to be sure, given basic well-understood marketplace reality; so what lies beneath this claim?
+The citation is to a 2008 Harvard Law Review article by Daniel F. Spulber & Christopher S. Yoo.84 The paper focuses on the topic of open access regulation, despite a deliberate attempt to confuse that regulatory issue with Network Neutrality.85 Nonetheless, we have followed the citations used within the Spulber/Yoo paper to argue that a competitive market exists, and would like to make the Commission aware just how flimsy these arguments are.
 In attempting to justify the assertion a competitive market, the Authors fail to offer anything that could be viewed as legitimate evidence.